Setig/WebCamForceSettings/README.md

 # WebCamForceSettings
-Is designed to work with the settings (properties) of the webcam.
+Is designed to work with video proc amp and camera control settings (properties) of the webcam.

 ## Build dependencies
 * Qt 5.15.0 or newer (need C++17)